telerik/maui-docs/installation/vs-integration/new-project.md

     ![Create a new project dialog with maui in the search field and results](images/vsextensions_createapp.png)

-    As a result, you can see the supported project templates:
+1. Select one of the supported project templates:

      * **Telerik .NET MAUI App - Configurable Wizard**&mdash;Represents a configurable wizard, which contains various predefined application templates that include the Telerik .NET MAUI suite setup.
      * **Telerik .NET MAUI Blank App**&mdash;Represents a blank project for creating a .NET MAUI application that includes the Telerik .NET MAUI suite setup.
      * **Telerik .NET MAUI Blank Shell App**&mdash;Creates a blank .NET MAUI Shell application.
 You can use this project as a .NET MAUI Shell example.
-In addition, you can use the features like Shell Navigation, .NET MAUI Shell flyout and .NET MAUI Shell tabs.
-For more details on .NET MAUI Shell review the official [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/).
+In addition, you can use features like Shell Navigation, .NET MAUI Shell flyout, and .NET MAUI Shell tabs.
+For more details on .NET MAUI Shell, review the official [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/).

+## Configure the Project

-1. The next step lets you configure your **Telerik UI for .NET MAUI** project.
-In it, set your project name and location.
+1. The next step lets you configure your **Telerik UI for .NET MAUI** project by setting your project name and its location.

     ![Telerik .NET MAUI App configurable wizard initial screen within the Create your new project dialog](images/vsextensions_configureapp.png)

-1. In case you started the **Telerik .NET MAUI App - Configurable Wizard**, an additional screen for choosing the predefined application template loads:
+1. (Optional) When using the **Telerik .NET MAUI App - Configurable Wizard** project template, an additional screen for choosing the predefined application template loads:

     ![Create new project dialog in the wizard with a blank Telerik UI for .NET MAUI app](images/vsextensions_newproject-selection.png)